• Skincare

 Therefore, we create most of our perfumes using a potentially toxic blend of ingredients like petrochemicals and phthalates, which have known links to hormone disruption, allergic reactions, and many other health issues.

-Which is what led Pfeiffer to stop wearing perfumes more than a decade back.
+Which is what led Pfeiffer to stop wearing perfumes for more than a decade.
 This mindfulness was the joint result of becoming a mother who was worried about her children’s health and having her father and best friend simultaneously diagnosed with cancer.

 The awareness sparked a decade-long journey, replete with disappointments, rejections, and rude awakenings, as even her celebrity power failed against an industry that refused to change.
 To become more transparent.

-She joined hands with International Flavors & Fragrances (IFF) — a fragrance house that designs scents for many of the world’s largest brands.
+She joined hands with International Flavors & Fragrances (IFF).
+This fragrance house designs scents for many of the world’s largest brands.
 IFF agreed to work with EWG and Cradle to Cradle, carefully weeding out all unsafe ingredients to help her create Henry Rose.

 Which was definitely not easy.